dothedada/mmejia-cv/public/assets/data/en.md

 I design and develop accessible and functional solutions that put people first.
 From the beginning of each project, I integrate principles and patterns that consider the bodily, sensory, cognitive, cultural and socioeconomic diversity of the users.

-I enjoy working with algorithms and data structures.
-Researching, planning and developing tools fills me with energy, especially when I find sustainable and unexpected solutions to problems that seem to have no way out.
+Working with algorithms and data structures as well researching, planning and developing tools fills me with energy, especially when I find sustainable and unexpected solutions to problems that seem to have no way out.

-Although I enjoy and understand the importance of Test Driven Development (TDD), I prefer to explore Question Driven Development (QDD), which keeps my curiosity happy and allows me to move forward with flexibility, especially in projects that are still in exploratory stages.
+While I enjoy and understand the importance of test-driven development (TDD), I prefer to explore question-driven development (QDD), which keeps me curious and allows me to move forward with flexibility, especially on projects that are still in exploratory stages.

 ### Technologies I work with: